Since being sworn into office on January 3, 2019, Congressmember Mike Levin has been making a difference for our communities and our families.

 - Co-sponsored over 356 bills, resolutions, or amendments, more than half of which are bipartisan.

-- Introduced 19 bipartisan bills to support our veterans and their families.
-Four of these bills have been signed into law, and an additional nine bills have passed in the House.
+- Introduced 20 bipartisan bills to support our veterans and their families.
+16 of these bills have passed in the House, and five have been signed into law.

 - Held a Town Hall every month, and he has pledged to continue to hold a monthly Town Hall for as long as he serves in office.